 1. Activity and Inactivity

 How active is your baby in general?
-Do they move around a lot while they’re sleeping or being dressed, or are they more calm and mellow?
+Do they move around a lot while sleeping or being dressed, or are they calmer and more mellow?

 Do they bounce in the crib a lot?
 Is it impossible to keep them from moving when you’re trying to change them?